chpxu/dotfiles/README.md

 4. I use the [Nordzy](https://github.com/alvatip/Nordzy-icon) icon theme.
 5. I use [Nordzy-cursors](https://www.gnome-look.org/p/1571937) as my cursor theme.

+Planning to make my own theme soon...

-## Applications
+## Programs and Applications

 These are the main applications and programs I use.
-Everything has been installed from`nixos-unstable` by default unless mentioned otherwise.
-WIP
+Everything has been installed from `nixos-unstable` by default unless mentioned otherwise.
+WIP.

 ### Applications

 - firefox-wayland
-- thunderbird-wayland
 - gimp
 - inkscape
-- vscode (submodule resolution fails)
+- vscode
 - discord-canary
-- betterdiscordctl
+- betterdiscordctl # needs fixing
 - mpv
 - imv
-- rnote (nice to use, but memory intensive and scrolling lags on touch input. doesn't crash though!)
-- xournalpp (crash haven) (Custom derivation.
-See my [repo](https://github.com/chpxu/xournalpp))
+- rnote
 - zathura
 - libreoffice-fresh
-- osu-lazer

 ### Environment programs